ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/53-skip-lists.md

 list, so that we can update the pointers for the nodes that will precede the one being inserted.

-    datatype SkipList implements Map:
-        ...
-        // Add a key-value pair, or update the value associated with an existing key. put(key, value):
+    put(skiplist, key, value):
-            newLevel = randomLevel()  // New node's level if newLevel > level:  // If new node is deeper... adjustHead(newLevel)  // ...adjust the header
+        newLevel = randomLevel()            // New node's level if newLevel > skiplist.level:       // If new node is deeper... adjustHead(skiplist, newLevel)  // ...adjust the header
         // Track end of level:
-            update = new Array(level + 1)
+        update = new Array(skiplist.level + 1)
-            x = head  // Start at header node for i = level downto 0:  // Find insert position while x.forward[i] is not null and key > x.forward[i].key: x = x.forward[i]
+        x = skiplist.head                   // Start at header node
+        for i = skiplist.level downto 0:    // Find insert position
+            while x.forward[i] is not null and key > x.forward[i].key:
+                x = x.forward[i]
             update[i] = x     // Track end at level i
         x = x.forward[0]      // Move to actual record, if it exists if x is not null and key == x.key: x.value = value   // The key exists: update the value
         else:
             // Otherwise, create a new node and insert it into place: y = new SkipNode(key, value, newLevel)
             for i = 0 to newLevel:  // Splice into list y.forward[i] = update[i].forward[i]  // Who y points to
                 update[i].forward[i] = y  // Who points to y
             size += 1

-        adjustHead(newLevel):
+    adjustHead(skiplist, newLevel):
-            temp = head
+        temp = skiplist.head
-            head = new SkipNode(null, null, newLevel)
+        skiplist.head = new SkipNode(null, null, newLevel)
-            for i = 0 to level:
+        for i = 0 to skiplist.level:
-                head.forward[i] = temp.forward[i]
+            skiplist.head.forward[i] = temp.forward[i]
-            level = newLevel
+        skiplist.level = newLevel

 ::: dsvis